 MEMORANDUM FOR:

-FROM:

-Contracting Officer
+FROM: Contracting Officer

 SUBJECT: Delegation & Appointment Memorandum: Instructions to the [Select one: Contracting Officer Representative or Alternate Contracting Officer Representative]

-Officer Representative)] to sign the last page of the d the [Select one: Contracting Officer Representative/Alternate Contracting for Contract No You and your immediate supervisor are requested his memorandum and return it to this office within 7 calendar days to name the astronomy of the contracting Officer Representative and your receipt of this
+You are hereby appointed the [Select one: Contracting Officer Representative/Alternate Contracting Officer Representative)] for Contract No..
+You and your immediate supervisor are requested to sign the last page of this memorandum and return it to this office within 7 calendar days to acknowledge your appointment as Contracting Officer Representative and your receipt of this memorandum.